-During the year ended November 30, 2008, the Company issued 2,500 common shares to option holders who exercised options for \$1,350.
-Further, during the years ended November 30, 2009 and November 30, 2008, certain option holders exercised 5,000 and 505,000 options, respectively, using the net exercise method.
-Under the net exercise method, the option holders surrendered 2,969 and 429,086 options, respectively, to cover the total cost of exercising the stock options resulting in new common shares of 2,031 and 75,914 net being issued.
+There were no options exercised during the year ended November 30, 2010.
+During the year ended November 30, 2009, certain option holders exercised 5,000 options, using the net exercise method.
+Under the net exercise method, the option holders surrendered 2,969 options, to cover the total cost of exercising the stock options resulting in net common shares of 2,031 being issued.
 The result of a smaller number of shares being issued to the option holder caused less dilution and fewer shares used from the option plan.